pshinde5/react-ui/README.md

 ## Use case 1
 We have one property Start Date on Quote resource.
 When we patch a date on this field, it has an impact on the sub resource like Coverage start date.
 We need to update this Coverage start date in UI after the patch

+### HOC
+1. withActivity: Helps in providing calling the component by passing href via context & the Component.

+### Context
+1. baContext: Use of context is just to have access to current business entity (baId) in all components like href of quote/Id or Contract/Id.
+The provider is used inside HOC (withActivity).
 ### Hooks
-1. useActivity : To start an business activity (Quote, Contract or Client) & create new object in aia store with this url (baId)
+1. useActivity : To start an business activity (Quote, Contract or Client) & create new object in aia store with this url (baId).
-2. useAia: For http requests like Get, Patch, Post
+2. useAia: Hook for http requests methods like Get, Patch, Post.
+It uses current baId provided by Bacontext, dispatches action & returns a promise.

+### Actions
+1. aiaActions: Consists different actions based on API requests, performing axios calls, handling of modified headers.